kevin218/Eureka/docs/source/ecf.rst

 p3thresh
 '''''''''
-Only important if ``bg_deg => 0``: X-sigma threshold for interactive outlier rejection during background subtraction (see above).
+Only important if ``bg_deg => 0`` (see above). # sigma threshold for outlier rejection during background subtraction which corresponds to step 3 of optimal spectral extraction, as defined by Horne (1986).

 p5thresh
 '''''''''
-Used during Optimal Extraction.
+Used during Optimal Extraction. # sigma threshold for outlier rejection during step 5 of optimal spectral extraction, as defined by Horne (1986).
 Default is 10.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

 p7thresh
 '''''''''
-Used during Optimal Extraction.
+Used during Optimal Extraction. # sigma threshold for outlier rejection during step 7 of optimal spectral extraction, as defined by Horne (1986).
 Default is 10.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

 fittype
 ''''''''
-Used during Optimal Extraction.
+Used during Optimal Extraction. fittype defines how to construct the normalized spatial profile for optimal spectral extraction.
+Options are: 'smooth', 'meddata', 'wavelet', 'wavelet2D', 'gauss', or 'poly'.
+Using the median frame (meddata) should work well with JWST.
+Otherwise, using a smoothing function (smooth) is the most robust and versatile option.
 Default is meddata.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

 window_len
 '''''''''''
-Used during Optimal Extraction.
+Used during Optimal Extraction. window_len is only used when fittype = 'smooth'.
+It sets the length scale over which the data are smoothed.
 Default is 31.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

 prof_deg
 '''''''''
-Used during Optimal Extraction.
+Used during Optimal Extraction. prof_deg is only used when fittype = 'poly'.
+It sets the polynomial degree when constructing the spatial profile.
 Default is 3.
 For more information, see the source code of :func:`optspex.optimize<eureka.S3_data_reduction.optspex.optimize>`.

 isplots_S3